 c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any:

-The proposed code amendment does not address energy conservation.
-Any development-related action that requires a building permit will be required to comply with the applicable provisions of the Washington Energy Code.
+List other proposed measures to reduce or control energy impacts, if any: This is a non-project, legislative action only.
+Any development-related action that requires a building permit in the area affected by the proposed code amendments will be required to comply with the applicable provisions of the Washington Energy Code.